 Finding your downloaded files

-Customers purchasing VERGE digital magazine from our Shopify online store are allowed to receive a maximum of three PDF downloads per purchase at no additional charge.
+Customers purchasing VERGE digital magazines from our online store are allowed to receive a maximum of three PDF downloads per purchase at no additional charge.
 Keep in mind that each time you hit the download button at the point of purchase, that it counts towards your initial limit.
 We recommend using your three downloads for your desktop computer, tablet, and mobile phone.